SendCrypto/SendCrypto/README.md

 # SendCrypto
-An easy way to send or request cryptocurrency payments.
+SendCrypto is an easy way to send or request cryptocurrency payments.

 SendCrypto was built during part of EthGlobal's 2022 flagship hackathon [EthOnline](https://online.ethglobal.com/).